pogo61/backstage-terraform-importer/README.md

    2. the name you call that environment

 ```
+ **NOTE** if the terraform uses repo-based modules, YOU MUST have run a "terraform get" before this utility
 The name of the base "Environment" Terraform File to be parsed: /Users/paulpog/IdeaProjects/ecs-cluster-terraform/deployment/dev/main.tf
 The name of the "Environment to be defined in Backstage": dev